-The systematics of plants begins with collecting in the field.
+Research on systematics of plants begins with collecting in the field.
 This picture shows the Norwegian botanist Per Wendelbo (bare-chested) and the Danish botanist Lars Eckberg (opposite Wendelbo) with their Afghan helper during collection work in northern Afghanistan in spring 1969 (Photo: I. Hedge).

 [IMAGE]